 An island bed can put pizzazz into a landscape by adding color, texture, and height to the area.
 Let’s take a look at how to make an island flower bed in the landscape.

 Island Bed Garden Design

-Choose an area of the landscape that is easily viewed from all sides.
+First, choose an area of the landscape that is easily viewed from all sides.
 Shape the island bed, marking it of with paint or flour.
 Dig out the grass within the perimeter and line the bed with attractive edging, such as stones.

 Size is also variable.
-However, since island beds are viewed from all directions, it usually better to make them half as wide as the distance from where they will be viewed.
-For instance, if an island bed is situated ten feet away from the home, make it at least five feet wide for greater impact.
+However, since island beds are viewed from all directions, it’s usually better to make them half as wide as the distance from where they will be viewed.
+For instance, if an island bed is situated 10 feet (3 m.) away from the home, make it at least 5 feet wide (1.5 m.) for greater impact.

-Creating island beds can be challenging if careful planning is not performed ahead of time, as these types of beds are viewed from all sides, at all times of the year.
+Creating island beds can be challenging if careful planning is not performed ahead of time, as these types of flower beds are viewed from all sides, at all times of the year.
 Therefore, year-round interest plays a vital role in its design.